hikhvar/mqtt2prometheus/Readme.md

 mqtt:
   # The MQTT broker to connect to
   server: tcp://127.0.0.1:1883
+  # Optional: Username and Password for authenticating with the MQTT Server
+  # user: bob
+  # password: happylittleclouds
+  # Optional: for TLS client certificates
+  # ca_cert: certs/AmazonRootCA1.pem
+  # client_cert: certs/xxxxx-certificate.pem.crt
+  # client_key: certs/xxxxx-private.pem.key
+  # Optional: Used to specify ClientID.
+The default is <hostname>-<pid>
+  # client_id: somedevice
   # The Topic path to subscribe to.
 Be aware that you have to specify the wildcard.
   topic_path: v1/devices/me/+
   # Optional: Regular expression to extract the device ID from the topic path.
 The default regular expression, assumes
   # that the last "element" of the topic_path is the device id.
   # The regular expression must contain a named capture group with the name deviceid
   # For example the expression for tasamota based sensors is "tele/(?P<deviceid>.*)/.*"
-  device_id_regex: "(.*/)?(?P<deviceid>.*)"
+  # device_id_regex: "(.*/)?(?P<deviceid>.*)"
   # The MQTT QoS level
   qos: 0
 cache:
   # Timeout.
-Each received metric will be presented for this time if no update is send via MQTT
+Each received metric will be presented for this time if no update is send via MQTT.
+  # Set the timeout to -1 to disable the deletion of metrics from the cache.
+The exporter presents the ingest timestamp
+  # to prometheus.
   timeout: 24h
 # This is a list of valid metrics.
 Only metrics listed here will be exported
 metrics:
     # The name of the metric in prometheus
-  - prom_name: temperature_celsius
+  - prom_name: temperature
-    # The name of the metric in a MQTT JSON message.
-This can be an arbitrary gojsonq path.
+    # The name of the metric in a MQTT JSON message
     mqtt_name: temperature
     # The prometheus help text for this metric
     help: DHT22 temperature reading